Arizona Department of Child Safety (DCS)

 - How do I begin the process to be certified to adopt a foster child?

 In Arizona, the same contracted agencies provide training and support for both foster and adoptive families.
-Not all agencies work in every county.
 As you interview agencies in your county you will find those who are the best fit for you and your family.